This post and its photos may contain affiliate links, view our disclosure policy.

 This activity helps kids see how much they have succeeded and that there is so much more in store.

 15) The Word of the Day (Unique self-esteem activities for kids)

-This helps keep the dark negative thought clouds out and keep the bright, cheerful thought clouds in.
+This helps keep the dark, negative thought clouds out and the bright, cheerful ones in.

 Variation: You could create an affirmation of the week.
 Challenge your child to come up with their own (depending on their age) or write an affirmation, motivational quote, or other on your blank template or whiteboard.